etalab-ia/knowledge-base/_sources/lab_ia/coding_standards/deploy_project.md

 ln -s /etc/nginx/sites-available/datascience.studio /etc/nginx/sites-enabled/
 ```

+##### Important:
-The `*.config` files in `/etc/nginx/sites-available/datascience/` are the ones that need to be created, one for each new application.
+In our current setup, the `*.config` files in `/etc/nginx/sites-available/datascience/` are the ones that need to be created, one for each new application.
 It will be loaded automatically with the `include` command in the previous script.